andreybleme/andreybleme.github.io/_posts/2020-07-06-devops-flow-techniques.markdown

 ## Decouple the release from the deployment

 The way that we use to think of a process of launching a software project, we take into consideration some date defined by the marketing team where the ops team performs a deployment the day before, and in the morning after we announce to the world what's new on our product, enabling customers to use the given features.
 However, quite too often things don't go according to the plan.
 We may experience production outages due to unexpected and never tested workloads, leading our software to fail both to customers and for the entire company.
-Restoring this in-production failing services may require a significant amount of work, that needs to be performed as soon as possible, creating this a miserable experience for workers who are typically under a lot of pressure on this kind of situation.
+Restoring this in-production failing services may require a significant amount of work, that needs to be performed as soon as possible, making this a miserable experience for workers who are typically under a lot of pressure on this kind of situation.
 As long as these terrible situations keep happening, we tend to associate launching dates with periods of exhaustive work to solve unexpected problems, which is, of course, the opposite direction we need to follow: we want our team to be eager to launch small batches of work with as much frequency as possible.

 To enable our team to keep striving for efficient and frequent deliveries, we must decouple our production deployments from our feature releases.
 In practice, the deployment and release of the word may be used interchangeably, but let's elaborate a bit on the different purposes of these two events: